TDemeco/neural-networks/README.md

 # neural-networks
-Repository that holds all 22.45 - Neural Networks' proyects
+Repository that holds all 22.45 - Neural Networks' projects